Frequently Asked Questions

 Advanced Placement are special sections of high school courses designated by the high school to prepare students for national Advanced Placement tests.
 Students may earn college credits for these courses based upon their scores on these tests.
 Generally, students must earn scores of at least a 3 (on a scale of 1-5) on these national exams to earn college credit.

-Concurrent enrollment (Jayhawk Blueprint) courses are taught in the high schools by high school faculty.
-The student will have credit for the college course, a KU transcript, and exposure to college-level learning while still in high school upon successfully completing the course(s).
+Jayhawk Blueprint (Concurrent enrollment) courses are taught in the high schools by high school faculty.
+The student will earn KU/college credit for the course, a KU transcript, and exposure to college-level learning while still in high school upon successfully completing the course(s).

 Only if you grant them delegate access.
-Delegate access within Enroll & Pay allows your parent or guardian access to view your course schedule, grades, and/or financials.
+Delegate access within Enroll & Pay allows your parent or guardian to view your course schedule, grades, and/or financials.
 Setting up Delegate Access is also necessary if you would like to give KU permission to release information about your record to your parent or guardian over the phone or by email.
-Once the student has granted the delegate access, there are additional instructions for the delegate to complete the process.
+Once you have granted the delegate access, there are additional instructions for the delegate to complete the process.

 We highly recommend all Jayhawk Blueprint students set up a delegate.

-Concurrent Enrollment students cannot withdraw from their KU class(es) without approval from their high school counselor.
+Jayhawk Blueprint students cannot withdraw from their KU class(es) without approval from their high school counselor.
 Reach out to your counselor to discuss options.
-If you both decide dropping is the best option, your counselor will give you a link to an online form to complete.
+If you both decide dropping is the best option, your counselor will give you a link to an online drop form to complete.
 Please be aware that you may still have to pay for the course depending on when you drop the class.
 Please review the drop deadlines.

 You need to complete the KU drop form as soon as you drop the course within your high school.